Acupuncture for infertility is one of Dr. Dawn Potter-Balusik’s favorite specialties.

 Only recently has Western science begun to conduct studies on acupuncture by itself for infertility.
 One study compared women with endocrine dysfunctional infertility; one group was put on the common infertility drug Cl***d and the other was treated with acupuncture.
 The result was 45% pregnancy in the drug group and 65% in the acupuncture group.

-Other studies show that acupuncture can stimulate ovulation, reduce the impedance of blood flow to the uterus and normalize the hormone communication cycle in women.
+Other studies show that acupuncture can stimulate ovulation, optimize blood flow to the uterus and normalize the hormone communication cycle in women.
 It also reduces stress hormones and increases endorphin levels, both of which positively affect hormone levels.

 And there are numerous studies citing the benefits of acupuncture for male factor infertility.
 Acupuncture increases the number and ratio of normal-form sperm, significantly decreases the number of anti-sperm antibodies and increases the sperm motility.